donavon/storeit/README.md

 Storeit!  [![Build Status](https://travis-ci.org/YuzuJS/storeit.svg)](https://travis-ci.org/YuzuJS/storeit)
 =======

-Storeit is client side key/value storage system that publishes events.
+Storeit is a key/value storage system that publishes events.
 You can have multiple "stores".
 It supports different storage "providers" (ex: WebStorage) by means on dependency injection.

 ### Get the package
 ```